 Blending case management and program management in a hospital setting

 Although she works for a hospital, Alexandria Forte isn’t a traditional hospital social worker.
 She is program manager of the Denver Health FACES for the Future high school pipeline program.
 She also serves as an At-Risk Intervention and Mentoring (AIM) social worker.
-It’s a complex dual role, but one for which, she says, the Graduate School of Social Work (GSSW) MSW concentration in Health and Wellness prepared her well.
+It’s a complex dual role, but one for which, she says, the Graduate School of Social Work (GSSW) MSW pathway in Health and Wellness prepared her well.

 FACES is a partnership between Manual High School, Denver Public Schools and the Denver Health System.
 In its first year, the program has provided wellness support, internships, community engagement and leadership development for 12 students who have three 6-week rotations in a variety of hospital departments.
 Students shadow in areas including OB-GYN, emergency medicine, radiology, ultrasound, paramedics, surgery and social work.
 Forte coordinates the internships to fit each student’s interests and skills.
 The program is so successful, it’ll expand to accept 15 additional students in the 2018–19 school year.

 As an AIM social worker, Forte works on a Department of Justice research study to learn more about youth injured by violence.
 Forte and other AIM caseworkers see all youth ages 14–24 who come into Denver Health for a stabbing, gunshot wound or assault.
 Case management continues once the youths are back in the community with the goal of decreasing injury recidivism.